PhieldBug is a kit-form ultra-light micro teardrop trailer. Also available ready-built.

 PhieldBug provides a well-ventilated, dry, cosy camping space which is instantly available… so no more arriving at a weekend event and having to put up a damp and draughty tent.

 PhieldBug can also be used as a second room for the children to escape into when on a longer trip in a camper-van.
 And the kids just love having a room of their own.
 PhieldBug takes up no more space than an awning – which we find is how most campsites will price it when towed by a camper.

 We’ve dispensed with the heavy side panels, the heavy roof, the heavy metal trim, and the heavy fittings that bedevil other teardrop designs.
-In the place of this heavy stuff we have instead fitted… air.
+In the place of all this weighty stuff we have instead fitted… air.
 PhieldBug’s roof and walls and doors are 25mm thick.
 But most of that 25mm is just a weightless air-gap.
 This double-skinned timber-and-plastic construction creates an immensely rigid structure, and the air trapped between the skins provides insulation.

 The exceptionally light weight of our pod design means we can also dispense with other heavy and complex components: the jockey-wheel is gone to be replaced by an adjustable ground-anchor; brakes aren’t required; and the chassis is a simple lightweight T-form.

 Driving Licence After 1997?
 No Problem

 PhieldBug can be legally towed on any standard UK driving licence.
 (Yes, even if you qualified after 1997: a trailer endorsement is only required for unusually heavy car/trailer combinations – see here for details.)